We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-There is no scientifically recognized dosage of CBD that is effective for everyone.
+No scientifically recognized dosage of CBD is effective for everyone.

 People should start at the lowest possible dose their chosen product offers.
 If necessary, a person can then gradually increase the amount of CBD.

-Is there such thing as THC free CBD?
+Is there such a thing as THC-free CBD?

 THC-free CBD means there are no detectable traces of THC in the product.

 CBD isolate and broad-spectrum CBD should not contain THC.
 However, there is always a small chance that these products may have tiny trace amounts of THC.